Kathleen Guire, Blog Owner and Primary Writer

 We traveled to Poland to adopt a sibling group.
 After spending five weeks in Poland, four of them living in the orphanage, we flew back to the United States.
 After a second trip the four new Guires came home.
 We were suddenly a large family.

 My feet hit the ground running every morning trying to keep up with everything and everyone.
 I amassed a library full of material on hurt children, attachment issues, fetal alcohol syndrome, family and adoption.
 The children grew and so did I. See that posed photo at the top of the page?
-Looks like we have it all together, doesn’t it?
+Looks like I have it all together, doesn’t it?
 What it really says is, by the grace of God, I lived it.
 I learned.
 I am right there with you.
 Adoption is a struggle.
 Building a family is backbreaking, brick upon brick work.
 I love what Nehemiah says- 14 I looked [them over] and rose up and said to the nobles and officials and the other people, Do not be afraid of the enemy; [earnestly] remember the Lord and imprint Him [on your minds], great and terrible, and [take from Him courage to] fight for your brethren, your sons, your daughters, your wives, and your homes.
 Nehemiah 4:15 It’s a good work.
 A positive work.
-Let’s work on it together.
-Let’s grow our family tree.